- John P. PucciPartner

-John Pucci is a member of the firm's Litigation/Alternative Dispute Resolution Department and works in its Springfield and Boston offices.
+John Pucci is co-chair of the firm’s Litigation/Alternative Dispute Resolution Department and works in its Springfield and Boston offices.
 One of Massachusetts’ top trial lawyers, John represents clients in complex civil and criminal litigation of all kinds in both state and federal court as well as in responding to government investigations and in conducting corporate internal investigations.
 He has particular expertise in the areas of white collar criminal defense and state and federal regulatory agency matters.

-John is a Fellow in the American College of Trial Lawyers, which limits its membership to the top 1% of trial lawyers in each state.
-He has also been a Fellow in the International Academy of Trial Lawyers, both invitation-only organizations.
-He has earned a Martindale-Hubbell® AV Preeminent Peer Review Rating™ and each year since 2005 has been selected by his peers for inclusion in The Best Lawyers in America® in the areas of criminal defense (white collar and non-white collar).
-He has also been selected for inclusion in Boston Magazine's Massachusetts Super Lawyers list each year since 2005 and was named by the publication as one of the top 100 lawyers in Massachusetts from 2007 to 2009 and in 2012.
-John received the Department of Justice's Distinguished Service Award in 1991 for his trial work while in the Department of Justice.
+Since 2002, John has been a Fellow in the American College of Trial Lawyers, which limits its membership to the top 1% of trial lawyers in each state.
+He has also been a Fellow in the International Academy of Trial Lawyers since 2011.
+John has earned a Martindale-Hubbell® AV Preeminent Peer Review Rating™ and each year since 2005 has been selected by his peers for inclusion in The Best Lawyers in America®.
+He has also been selected for inclusion in Boston Magazine’s Massachusetts Super Lawyers list each year since 2005 and was named by the publication as one of the top 100 lawyers in Massachusetts from 2007 to 2009 and in 2012.
+John received the Department of Justice’s Distinguished Service Award in 1991 for his trial work while in the Department of Justice.

 John’s public interest work includes service as a Commissioner on Governor Baker’s 2016 Supreme Judicial Court Nominating Commission, which screened and recommended candidates for three vacancies on that Court.
 Beginning in 2009 John also served on the committees of Senators Kennedy, Kerry, and Warren to recommend five federal judges, the U.S. Attorney, and the U.S. Marshal for Massachusetts.
 From 1997 until 2013, John was a member of the Criminal Justice Act Governing Board for the Federal District Court for the District of Massachusetts.
-In 2006, John served on a federal court committee to investigate qualifications of federal magistrates for reappointment.
-John is a board member of Hampshire County Bar Advocates, Inc. From 2008 to 2010, he served as the United Way Campaign’s co-coordinator for attorney fundraising.
+In 2006, John served on a federal court committee to investigate the qualifications of multiple federal magistrates for reappointment.
+John is a board member of Hampshire County Bar Advocates, Inc.

 Prior to joining the firm in 2012, John was a partner for 17 years at Fierst, Pucci & Kane in Northampton.
 From 1990-1994, he was Chief of the U.S. Attorney’s Office in Springfield, and from 1984-1990, he was an Assistant U.S. Attorney in Philadelphia.